 Our team has found the Focus graphics pretty marvelous.
 Its main improvement is the higher resolution display and there is around 80% more pixel, which means the text is more visible and generally, everything is much sharper.
 Lenses aren’t bad but are not the best part of the graphics of this device.

 The tracking on the Focus is inside out, meaning there are no external sensors to track your location.
 It’s simply all done by two cameras on the front of the headset.
-Since we’ve got the possibility to move along many different rooms, walking across the streets slowly and fast, jump, crawl, and the headset still kept tracking the position during all this process.
+Since we’ve got the possibility to move along many different rooms.
+Walking across the streets slowly and fast, jump, crawl – the headset still kept tracking the position during all this process.
 But as the tracking is based only on two RGB cameras, it stops tracking you when you’re in a dark place or you’re facing a monochrome surface.

-After testing the Focus for a while a few pros and cons really stand out in the comparison to other VR headsets in our park.
+After testing the Focus, for a while a few pros and cons really stand out comparing to other VR headsets in our park.

 - Overall tracking is quite good and the space tracking seems pretty accurate;

 - Battery management of the Focus is very smart.

 - A mess with the controller as it only has 3 degrees of freedom that causes disconnection due to the lack of movement tracking;

 - 32Gb of local storage – so if a user wants to download some movies or 50+ games, it might not be enough;